Best REITs for 2025: Investing in Real Estate Investment Trusts in Singapore

 2025 is shaping up to be a promising year for S-REITs.
 With the market anticipating three rate cuts by the US Federal Reserve, S-REITs could see significant tailwinds.
 If interest rates in Singapore remain unchanged, borrowing costs are expected to fall, especially benefiting REITs with a higher proportion of floating-rate debt.

-Here are four S-REITs that stand out as potential candidates for your portfolio in the upcoming year:
+Here are four S-REITs that stand out as potential candidates for your portfolio:

 S-REIT